ahorvath/Bioinformatics_scripts/README.md

 ## License ##

 All source code is copyright, under the Artistic-2.0 License.
-For more information on Artistic-2.0 License see [http://opensource.org/licenses/Artistic-2.0](http://opensource.org/licenses/Artistic-2.0)
+For more information on Artistic-2.0 License, see: [http://opensource.org/licenses/Artistic-2.0](http://opensource.org/licenses/Artistic-2.0)